Are You Looking for the Best Dallas Drug Attorney?

 There are many, many different ways for a drug defense lawyer to beat a drug case.
 Here are two examples:

 Possession: How can the State Prove You Possessed the Drugs?

 One situation is where police found drugs, but the drugs did not belong to the person who was arrested.
 How do the police know who the drugs belonged to?
 Where did they find the drugs?
 What were the circumstances?
 If the drugs were found in a car, how many other people used that car?
 There are many, many factors to consider in establishing “possession” under the law.
 We closely examine elements like ownership, control, intent and knowledge.
 How can the state prove you possessed the drugs?

 Illegal Searches: Did the Police Violate Your Constitutional Rights When They Found the Drugs?

 If the police violated your constitutional rights when they searched you and found drugs, then we attack the case by getting the drugs themselves thrown out.
-The police need to be held accountable for their actions, and conduct their investigations properly and without any substantial violation of a person’s rights.
-It is their obligation to conduct themselves professionally, and when they violate your rights, you are entitled to hold them accountable, and we fight to keep the fruits of their illegal search out of your case.
+The police need to be held accountable for their actions.
+They must conduct their investigations properly and without violating people’s rights.
+It is their obligation to conduct themselves professionally.
+When they violate your rights, we will hold them accountable.

 Paul Saputo was voted one of the Three Best Rated Criminal Defense Lawyers in Dallas